haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 The proposal has matured enough and was accepted by the Haskell Foundation, the current step is to implement it in Cabal. =D

 The following sections will be talking about handling comments in the parser and lexer.
-The current parser doesn't handle comments at all.
-In fact, the lexer drops them and the parser never sees them.

 # How the cabal parser works
 There are three main parts to the cabal parser, namely the lexer, the field parser, and the field